theonize/Currier/Studies/Identity Crisis/Main.md

 # Intro

 The atheist asks why there is evil in the world.
-It's existence surely means there cannot be a God because <reasons here>.
+Saying it's existence surely means there cannot be a God because an omniscient, omnipotent being could not possibly allow it.
-This is actually an easy question to answer (from Genesis 2-3): the reason there is evil is becauss there is man, and man has dominion in the Earth.
+The reason (from Genesis 2-3) there is evil is becauss there man has dominion in the Earth and man is depraved.

-A more pertinent question is why there is good in the world.
+A more pertinent question is why there is any good in the world.
 There is no physical or mental basis for it.
 There is no substrate for the universe that can account for ethical goodness.
 Yet we see the effects of good.
-As believers we, not denying the war beneath, acknowledge that God's charity improves life on the whole.
+As believers we, not denying the war beneath, acknowledge that God imbues good in the world through His charity.
+His desire is to have as many as possible adopted into His family but that process is necessarily fraught with mess because of the delegations to His creatures.

 We have the same dichotomy in the story of Jacob.
 Charles Spurgeon said, "the mystery is not that God hated Esau, but that God loved Jacob."
-Jacob was not a "good" guy: he was a schemer and manipulator, perhaps lazy and entitled, certainly selfish and opportunistic.
+Jacob was not a "good" guy: he was a schemer and manipulator, entitled, selfish, and opportunistic.

 But God chose him to underrow the future nation of Israel.
 God orchestrated the events of His life and blessed him to that end.